oleander/wimp-rb/README.md

 ## Usage

-You must have a premium acount to be able to use this library.
+Keep in mind that you need premium acount for this to work.

 ``` ruby
 WiMP.configure do |config|